Build a Flask Web Service for Barcode, MRZ, and Document Scanning with Power Automate Desktop

 Microsoft Power Automate is a powerful service designed to automate workflows between various apps and services.
 Its Desktop version provides the added capability of automating desktop-centric operations, with or without user interface interactions.
 In this article, we will explore how to integrate Dynamsoft Barcode Reader, Dynamsoft Document Normalizer, and Dynamsoft Label Recognizer into a web service using Flask.
 By leveraging this web API, we can seamlessly invoke these Dynamsoft tools within Power Automate for Desktop.
 This enables you to transform the created flow into a convenient desktop application that significantly enhances your daily work efficiency.

-Installing Python Packages
+Step 1: Install Python Packages

 pip install dynamsoft-capture-vision-bundle opencv-python flask numpy

-Does Power Automate Support External Python Libraries?
+Why Power Automate Desktop Cannot Use External Python Libraries

 If you have tried to use Python script in Power Automate for Desktop, you may have noticed that it does not support external libraries installed via pip.
 This is because Power Automate Desktop uses IronPython, which is a .NET implementation of Python.
 IronPython is a subset of the Python language, and it does not support external libraries.
 To address this issue, we can create a web service using Flask, and then invoke the web API using Power Automate HTTP action.